Matt Olson Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants surrender the fourth-fewest home runs in baseball (128 total, one per game).
+- The Giants give up the sixth-fewest home runs in baseball (137 total, 1.1 per game).

-- Junis (3-3) takes the mound for the Giants to make his third start of the season.
+- Webb (9-9) is going for his 10th win when he takes the mound for the Giants in his 27th start of the season.
+He's put together a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

-- His last appearance was on Wednesday against the Tampa Bay Rays, when the right-hander threw four scoreless innings while giving up two hits.
+- In his last time out on Saturday, the righty went six innings against the Atlanta Braves, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.